Home Insurance Cost: Average Rates by State & How to Save Money in 2026

 How do I calculate how much home insurance I need?

-Start by estimating your home's rebuild cost, not its market value — multiply your square footage by the local cost per square foot to build (typically $150–$250 depending on your area and finishes).
+Start by estimating your home's rebuild cost, not its market value.
+Multiply your square footage by the local cost per square foot to build (typically $150 to $250 depending on your area and finishes).
 Add 10% for other structures, and ensure your personal property coverage reflects the value of your belongings through a home inventory.
 At minimum, carry $300,000 in liability coverage to protect yourself from lawsuits.

 Why is my home insurance so expensive?

-Home insurance premiums have surged due to a combination of more frequent and severe natural disasters, rising construction and labor costs (up 20–40% since 2020), higher reinsurance costs, and in some states, elevated litigation.
+Home insurance premiums have surged due to a combination of more frequent and severe natural disasters, rising construction and labor costs, higher reinsurance costs, and in some states, elevated litigation.
 If you're in a high-risk state like Oklahoma, Florida, or Texas, these factors compound significantly.
-Premiums are expected to rise another 8% in 2026 and again in 2027.
+Premiums are expected to rise another 4% in 2026 on top of the 12% increase from 2025, according to Insurify.

 What's the difference between HO-3 and HO-5 insurance?

 The HO-3 is the most common homeowners policy and covers personal property for named perils only, paying claims at actual cash value (which factors in depreciation).
-The HO-5 is a comprehensive policy that covers both the dwelling and personal property on an open-perils basis and pays replacement cost value for belongings — meaning no depreciation deduction.
-HO-5 policies typically cost 5%–20% more than HO-3, but provide significantly broader protection.
+The HO-5 is a comprehensive policy that covers both the dwelling and personal property on an open-perils basis and pays replacement cost value for belongings, with no depreciation deduction.
+HO-5 policies typically cost 10% to 30% more than HO-3, but provide significantly broader protection.

 How can I lower my home insurance premium without reducing coverage?

-The most effective moves are bundling home and auto insurance (saving up to 25%), raising your deductible, installing safety devices like monitored alarms and smart water shut-offs, and maintaining a claims-free history.
-You should also shop around each year at renewal — loyalty discounts rarely outperform the savings from switching to a more competitively priced insurer.
+The most effective moves are bundling home and auto insurance (saving up to 40% with some carriers), raising your deductible, installing safety devices like monitored alarms and smart water shut-offs, and maintaining a claims-free history.
+You should also shop around each year at renewal, since loyalty discounts rarely outperform the savings from switching to a more competitively priced insurer.
 Improving your credit score can also lead to meaningful savings over time.

 Compare Home Insurance Plans in Ohio